sundarnagarajan/googlevoice-appliance/README.md

 ## Assumptions
 - You are comfortable using Linux **on the command line**
-- Your knowledge of Linux is between moderate to expert - the documentation on this repository is not expected to be a guide for users new to Linux
+- Your knowledge of Linux is between moderate to expert - the documentation on this repository is not expected to be a guide for users new to Linux.
+For a few random web links to help in learning Linux, see [this page](/docs/learning_linux.md)

 ## Contributions
 See [contributions.md](/contributions.md)